 On the preceding page, we mentioned that the standard gamma value in a Windows environment is 2.2 and that many LCD monitors can be adjusted to a gamma value of 2.2.
 However, due to the individual tendencies of LCD monitors (or the LCD panels installed in them), it's hard to graph a smooth gamma curve of 2.2.

 The internal gamma correction feature incorporated into LCD monitors that emphasize picture quality allows such irregularity in the gamma curve to be corrected to approach the ideal of y = x γ.
-Device specs provide one especially useful figure to help us determine whether a monitor has an internal gamma correction feature: A monitor can be considered compatible with internal gamma correction if the figure for maximum number of colors is approximately 1,064,330,000 or 68 billion or if the specs indicate the look-up table (LUT) is 10- or 12-bit.
+Device specs provide one especially useful figure to help us determine whether a monitor has an internal gamma correction feature: A monitor can be considered compatible with internal gamma correction if the figure for maximum number of colours is approximately 1,064,330,000 or 68 billion or if the specs indicate the look-up table (LUT) is 10- or 12-bit.

 Let's look at a little more information on the LUT.
 The LUT is a table containing the results of certain calculations performed in advance.
 The results for certain calculations can be obtained simply by referring to the LUT, without actually performing the calculations.
 This accelerates processing and reduces the load on a system.
-The LUT in an LCD monitor identifies the optimal eight-bit RGB colors from multi-gradation color data of 10 or more bits.
+The LUT in an LCD monitor identifies the optimal eight-bit RGB colours from multi-gradation colour data of 10 or more bits.

 EIZO's LCD monitors proactively employ internal gamma correction features.
-In models designed especially for high picture quality and in some models in the ColorEdge series designed for color management, eight-bit RGB input signals from the PC are subjected to multi-gradation, and calculations are performed at 14 or 16 bits.
+In models designed especially for high picture quality and in some models in the ColorEdge series designed for colour management, eight-bit RGB input signals from the PC are subjected to multi-gradation, and calculations are performed at 14 or 16 bits.
 A key reason for performing calculations at bit counts higher than the LUT bit count is to improve gradation still further, particularly the reproduction of darker tones.
-Users seeking high-quality color reproduction should probably choose a monitor model like this one.
+Users seeking high-quality colour reproduction should probably choose a monitor model like this one.

 Checking the gamma value of an LCD monitor

 In conclusion, we've prepared image patterns that make it easy to check the gamma values of an LCD monitor, based on this session's discussion.
 Looking directly at your LCD monitor, move back slightly from the screen and gaze at the following images with your eyes half-closed.
-Visually compare the square outlines and the stripes around them, looking for patterns that appear to have the same tone of gray (brightness).
+Visually compare the square outlines and the stripes around them, looking for patterns that appear to have the same tone of grey (brightness).
 The pattern for which the square frame and the striped pattern around it appear closest in brightness represents the rough gamma value to which the monitor is currently configured.

 Based on a gamma value of 2.2, if the square frame appears dark, the LCD monitor's gamma value is low.
 If the square frame appears bright, the gamma value is high.
 You can adjust the gamma value by changing the LCD monitor's brightness settings or by adjusting brightness in the driver menu for the graphics card.